Contesting a will on a no win – no fee basis, and other options for funding an inheritance dispute

 2. Damages Based Agreements, or DBA.

-While not every inheritance dispute case is suitable for no win, no fee funding, we are always happy to consider funding for a potential claim under our FREE CASE ASSESSMENT service.
+While not every inheritance dispute case is suitable for this form of funding, our inheritance solicitors are always happy to consider funding for a potential claim under our FREE CASE ASSESSMENT service.

-Once we agree to deal with your inheritance dispute on a no win, no fee basis then we will not make a charge for the work we do if you lose your claim.
-If you win the case then we are enitled to receive payment.
+Once we agree to deal with your inheritance dispute on this basis, then we will not make a charge if you do not win your claim.
+It is only if you win the case that our costs become payable.

-In the case of a CFA you pay the legal costs, together with a success fee.
-We will seek recovery of your legal costs from your opponent or the estate, but the success fee itself is not recoverable.
-In a DBA funded case our costs are calculated as a pre-agreed percentage of whatever sum you recover.
+If you win a claim funded under a CFA, then you pay the base legal costs, together with a success fee.
+We will seek recovery of your base legal costs from your opponent or the estate, though the success fee itself is not recoverable.
+In a DBA funded case our costs are calculated as a pre-agreed percentage of whatever sum of money you recover.

-If you would like to know more about no win, no fee inheritance disputes then give us a call or send us an email and we will be happy to answer any questions you have.
+If you would like to know more about CFAs and DBAs then give us a call or send us an email and we will be happy to answer any questions you have.

 Legal expenses insurance for inheritance disputes

 You may already have legal expenses insurance that will cover your legal fees for an inheritance dispute.
-We will be happy to review your insurance arrangements to consider whether you have cover.
+We will be happy to review your insurance arrangements to consider whether your case is covered.
 If you do have insurance then no win, no fee inheritance disputes funding may not be required.

 Legal expenses insurance may also cover you for any costs order made against you.
 If you don’t already have this insurance and would like to be covered against an ‘adverse costs order’ then we can usually obtain insurance cover on a case-by-case basis.